f4exb/sdrangel/plugins/channelrx/demodnfm/readme.md

 This is the value of the tone squelch received when the CTCSS is activated.
 It displays `--` if the CTCSS system is de-activated.

-<h3>13: Audio mute</h3>
+<h3>13: Audio mute and audio output select</h3>

-Use this button to toggle audio mute for this channel.
+Left click on this button to toggle audio mute for this channel.
 The button will light up in green if the squelch is open.
 This helps identifying which channels are active in a multi-channel configuration.

-<h3>14: UDP output</h3>

-Copies audio output to UDP.
-Audio is set at fixed level and is muted by the mute button (13) and squelch is also applied.
-Output is mono S16LE samples.
-Note that fixed volume apart this is the exact same audio that is sent to the audio device in particular it is highpass filtered at 300 Hz and thus is not suitable for digital communications.
-For this purpose you have to use the UDP source plugin instead.

-UDP address and send port are specified in the basic channel settings.
-See: [here](https://github.com/f4exb/sdrangel/blob/master/sdrgui/readme.md#6-channels)
+If you right click on it it will open a dialog to select the audio output device.